 Subject to the Minister's approval of the request for a red flag variation, the proposal can meet an 'improve or maintain' outcome and is eligible for biodiversity certification.
-If the Minister confers biocertification on the requested land, CCC as the consent authority for future development applications is no longer required to assess impacts to biodiversity values as these have already been addressed by the Minister and 'conservation areas' will be required to be managed in perpetuity for conservation.
+Upon the Minister conferring biocertification on the requested land, CCC as the consent authority for future development applications is no longer required to assess impacts to 'biodiversity values' as these have already been addressed by the Minister and 'conservation areas' will be required to be managed in perpetuity for conservation.